grantcolley/aspect/README.md

 import cors from "cors";
 import path from "path";
 import dotenv from "dotenv";
-import { auth } from "express-oauth2-jwt-bearer";
+import { auth } from "express-oauth2-jwt-bearer"; // 👈 import
+import { config } from "./config/config";
 import { errorHandler } from "./middleware/errorHandler";
 import navigationRouter from "./routes/navigation";

-// code removed for brevity

-const navigationEndpoint = process.env.ENDPOINT_NAVIGATION;
-const authAudience = process.env.AUTH_AUDIENCE;	// 👈 add
-const authIssuerBaseURL = process.env.AUTH_ISSUER_BASE_URL;	// 👈 add
-const authTokenSigningAlg = process.env.AUTH_TOKEN_SIGNING_ALGORITHM;	// 👈 add

 // code removed for brevity